-The term 'Oil Shale' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Oil Shale' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Oil Shale, sometimes called shale oil, refers to an unconventional form of oil that exists in shale formations.
 This shale oil can be used to describe two separate forms of oil.
 The first is crude oil which has become trapped within shale formations.
 The second refers to the more traditionally accepted definition.
 This is oil which the companies extract out from the shale itself.

 This shale oil is only a particular kind of sedimentary rock.
 It exhibits several unique characteristics.
 These are a lower permeability and contents of solids that are similar to bituminous material.
 In an extraction process, this oil may be super-heated and vaporized so that it becomes removable and transformable into the traditional viscous form of oil.

 What made it conceivable to extract such unusual oil resources in the first place is the advancement of both hydraulic fracturing, known as “fracking” and the improvement of various techniques for horizontal drilling.
 This has made it technologically possible for the oil majors and minors to pull oil out of the shale rock and other forms of rock formation that have the characteristics of lower permeability.